 - Krakow Old Town sightseeing tour – Visit this UNESCO site

 Krakow Tips: Visit Krakow in April or May for longer days and good weather.
-You will find less tourist traffic than the during peak summer months when Kraków is very busy.
+You will find less tourist traffic than during the peak summer months when Kraków is very busy.
 On your trip to Krakow be wary of the pickpockets who operate throughout the major attractions and city streets.
 You will find many things to do in Krakow.